 For alimony obligations, the lender has the option to reduce the qualifying income by the amount of the alimony obligation in lieu of including it as a monthly payment in the calculation of the DTI ratio.
 If the lender exercises this option, a copy of the divorce decree, separation agreement, court order or equivalent documentation confirming the amount of the obligation must be obtained and retained in the loan file.

 Note: For loan casefiles underwritten through DU, when using the option of reducing the borrower’s monthly qualifying income by the monthly alimony payment, enter the adjusted income figure as the income amount in DU.

-When a self-employed borrower claims that a monthly obligation that appears on his or her personal credit report is being paid by the borrower’s business, the lender must confirm that it verified that the obligation was actually paid out of company funds and that this was considered in its cash flow analysis of the borrower’s business.
+When a self-employed borrower claims that a monthly obligation that appears on his or her personal credit report (such as a Small Business Administration loan) is being paid by the borrower’s business, the lender must confirm that it verified that the obligation was actually paid out of company funds and that this was considered in its cash flow analysis of the borrower’s business.

-The account payment does not need to be considered as part of the borrower’s individual recurring monthly debt obligations if:
+The account payment does not need to be considered as part of the borrower’s DTI ratio if:

 the account in question does not have a history of delinquency,